 Avoid breaking down

-• Most breakdowns are due to poor vehicle maintenance and could have been avoided
+• The majority of breakdowns that do occur are due to poor vehicle maintenance and therefore can be avoided

 • Report faults immediately